Amortized Conditional Normalized Maximum Likelihood: Reliable Out of Distribution Uncertainty Estimation: Introduction

 Most prior work approaches the problem of uncertainty estimation from the standpoint of Bayesian inference.
 By treating parameters as random variables with some prior distribution, Bayesian inference can compute posterior distributions that capture a notion of \textit{epistemic} uncertainty and allow us to quantitatively reason about uncertainty in model predictions.
 However, computing accurate posterior distributions becomes intractable as we use very complex models like deep neural nets, and current approaches require highly approximate inference methods that fall short of the promise of full Bayesian modeling in practice.

-Bayesian methods also have a deep connection with the minimum description length (MDL) principle, a formalization of Occam's razor that recasts learning as performing efficient lossless data compression and has been widely used as a motivation for model selection techniques.
-Codes corresponding to maximum-a-posteriori estimators and Bayes marginal likelihoods have been commonly used within the MDL framework.
+Bayesian methods also have a deep connection with the minimum description length (MDL) principle, a formalization of Occam's razor that casts learning as performing efficient data compression and has been widely used as a motivation for model selection techniques.
+Codes corresponding to maximum-a-posteriori estimators and Bayes marginalization have been commonly used within the MDL framework.
 However, other coding schemes have been proposed in MDL centered around achieving different notions of minimax optimality.
 Interpreting coding schemes as predictive distributions, such methods can directly inspire prediction strategies that give conservative predictions and do not suffer from excessive overconfidence due to their minimax formulation.

 One such predictive distribution is the \textit{conditional normalized maximum likelihood} (CNML) \citep{Grunwald2007TheLearning, Rissanen2007ConditionalModels, Roos2008BayesianModels} model, also known as sequential NML or predictive NML \citep{Fogel2018UniversalLog-Loss}.
-To make a prediction on a new input, CNML considers every possible label and tries to find the model that best explains that label for the query point together with the training set.
+To make a prediction on a new input, CNML considers every possible label and finds the model that best explains that label for the query point together with the training set.
 It then uses that corresponding model to assign probabilities for each input and normalizes to obtain a valid probability distribution.
-Intuitively, instead of relying on a learned model to extrapolate from the training set to the new (potentially out-of-distribution) input, CNML can obtain more reasonable predictive distributions by asking ``given the training data, which labels would make sense for this input?''
+We will argue that the CNML prediction strategy can be useful for providing reliable uncertainty estimates on out-of-distribution inputs.
+Intuitively, instead of relying on a learned model to extrapolate from the training set to the new (potentially out-of-distribution) input, CNML can obtain more reasonable predictive distributions by explicitly updating a model for each potential label of the particular test input and then asking ``given the training data, which labels would make sense for this input?''

-While CNML provides compelling minimax regret guarantees, practical instantiations of this method have been exceptionally difficult, because predicting the label for a given test point requires retraining the model on the test point along with on the test point \emph{concatenated with the entire training set}.
-With models like deep neural networks trained on large datasets, this can potentially require hours of training for every prediction.
+While CNML provides compelling minimax regret guarantees, practical instantiations have been exceptionally difficult, because computing predictions for a test point requires retraining the model on the test point \emph{concatenated with the entire training set}.
+With large models like deep neural networks, this can require hours of training for every prediction, rendering naive CNML schemes infeasible for practical use.